• Skip to main content

 Instructions

-• Add the shredded coconut to a food processor and begin to process until it starts to break down and release some of its oils.
+- Pour the shredded coconut into a food processor and process on medium to high speed until it starts releasing oils.

 Notes